 DAY 4: Hopefully you didn’t overindulge last night so we can hit the road early on the way to Elciego for a wine tour of another of the region’s premier producers and a visit to the amazing Hotel Marques de Riscal which was inspired by Guggenheim architect Frank Gehry.

 One of Spain’s best kept secrets is the stunning hilltop town of Laguardia which is our next stop.
 Here we’ll take a private tour of the medieval town including a visit to a renowned underground wine cellar.
 After lunch we return to Logroño where you can enjoy some of the parades through the city and watch performances from those ‘Big Heads’ who continue to crop up in my description!.
 You can also opt to join a guided tapas tour of some of the city’s finest eateries with an expert local guide.

 DAY 5: Sadly it’s the end of your visit to La Rioja.
 Transport is provided back to Bilbao Airport or we can arrange to drop you off at a hotel in Bilbao city should you wish to add on an extra day at the end of your visit to go and see the Guggenheim.

 In 2016 the tour begins on 21st September and ends on 25th September.
 The price is €979 per person with a minimum of two people.
 The price includes all transport referred to above, an English/Spanish speaking guide and four night’s accommodation with breakfast.
 There are five visits to wine estates with wine tastings, three gourmet lunches, two walking tours and a visit to the Rioja Wine Museum.
 Flights are not included and hotels may vary from those suggested above but this will be confirmed when making a booking.

-If you’d like to make a booking or have any further enquiries please complete the form below and our tour planner will contact you.
+If you’d like to make a booking or have any further enquiries please contact us and our tour planner will contact you.